-The S&P 500 closed February with a monthly gain of 3.72% after a gain of 1.79% in January.
-All three S&P 500 MAs are signaling "invested" and four of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), Vanguard REIT Index ETF (VNQ), and PowerShares DB (DBC) — are signaling "invested".
-In the table, monthly closes that are within 2% of a signal are highlighted in yellow.
+The S&P 500 closed February with a monthly loss of 3.89% after a gain of 5.62% in January.
+All three S&P 500 MAs are signaling "invested" and three of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), and PowerShares DB Commodity Index (DBC) — are signaling "invested".

 The Ivy Portfolio

 The above table shows the current 10-month simple moving average (SMA) signal for each of the five ETFs featured in The Ivy Portfolio.
 We've also included a table of 12-month SMAs for the same ETFs for this popular alternative strategy.